How to Make Homemade Weed Killer

 How it works: Dehydrating plants, killing microbes, raising soil pH

 This mixture only harms plant parts that it touches.
-Typically it only kills young broadleaf weeds, but can cause decline in any plant.
+Typically, it only kills young broadleaf weeds, but it can cause decline in any plant.

-Diluted baking soda is safe around children and pets.
-Although non-toxic, it contains a lot of salt.
+Baking soda is still a salt that can upset soil and cause problems if overused.
 Since salt dries out plants and soil, many homeowners hone in on this homemade weed-killer spray.
+Like other salt-based substances, baking soda can linger in soil for months.

 What you need